pubannotation/pubdictionaries/docs/batch-annotation.md

 		}
 	]

+Note that what PubDictionaries will do to the input JSON array of objects is to add the denotation object to each of the JSON object in the array: to read the _text_ object and to add the _denotation_ object.
+Consequently, in the resulting JSON array of objects,
+* the order of the objects will be retained, and
-Note that in the output JSON objects, all the content of the input JSON objects will be retained.
+* all the contents in each of the JSON object will be retained.

 For example, if the input JSON objects include some other fields